Can I Sue the President?

 Due to freedom of speech rights, the media reports on all lawsuits filed against a president.
 Whether a case leads to impeachment, delayed action, or the claim is dropped altogether, the people have a right to know about it.

-You can bring a lawsuit against the president with the help of an attorney.
+You can bring a lawsuit against the president with the legal advice of an attorney.
 Finding one to take the case can be difficult without ironclad evidence.
-Criminal charges can be brought at any time, but civil cases will typically need to wait to start until the president's term ends.
+Criminal charges can be brought at any time, but civil cases will typically need to wait until the president's term ends.

 An attorney can help you understand the correct party to sue to get the best chance at recovering damages.